WolfieKnee/WolfieKnee.io/resume.md

 # Resume
 This is not intended as a CV, but a place where I can collect a full resume of experiences which I can pick from an taylor for specific roles.
 In particular I am working on [CAR stories](https://www.ctp.org.uk/focus/tips-and-advice-5-steps-to-successfully/507910).
 If you're here and reading it I hope you find it interesting, but please also see my [LinkedIn](https://www.linkedin.com/in/david-wolfson-6149a38/) and contact me there if you'd like to talk about work opportunities.

-note: I had this saved as a document, but that wasn't very accessible to me, and as I'm trying to 'put everything on the web' as [open innovations](https://open-innovations.org/) reccomend!
+note: I had this saved as a document, but that wasn't very accessible to me, and as I'm trying to 'put everything on the web' as [open innovations](https://open-innovations.org/) reccomend, here it is!
 <!--
 |CAR TEMPLATE|
 |:---|